WestPeakResearch/WestPeakWebsite/src/content/Team/Matias-Canofari/index.md

 ---

-Matias is a first year commerce student intending to specialize in finance.
+Matias is a second year commerce student intending to specialize in finance.
 By working with WestPeak he hopes to learn more about the capital markets and to develop his financial analytical skills to apply in a future career.

 Outside of finance, Matias enjoys playing guitar and going to the trails to mountain bike and dirt bike.